 3. Utilizing IF Formula

-We can make a separate column and show dash instead of zero in excel there separately using the IF Formula.
+We can make a separate column and show dash instead of zero in Excel separately using the IF Formula.
 For this method, we will follow these steps.
 In our case, we will show it in the Day 1 column under the New field.

-- Firstly, we need to select the cell where we will show the updated values.
+- First, we need to select the cell where we will show the updated values.
 In our case for C6, we will show it in F6.

-- Secondly, select cell F6.
+- Next, select cell F6.
 Type the following formula in the formula bar.

-- Thirdly, we will press Enter and see there is no change as we did not have a 0 value in C6.
+- Then, we will press Enter and see if there is no change, as we did not have a 0 value in C6.
 It will show 10 as in C6.

-- Furthermore, we will drag the Fill Handle till the cell F10 to automatically update the rest of the cells.
+- Furthermore, we will drag the Fill Handle to cell F10 to automatically update the rest of the cells.